 Reach for this book when your child needs a powerful, real-life example of overcoming immense obstacles to achieve a dream.
 This short biography introduces Madame C.J.
 Walker, born to formerly enslaved parents, who became America's first self-made female millionaire through her innovative hair care products.
 It beautifully illustrates themes of resilience, self-confidence, and fighting for fairness in a world full of barriers.
 At just 8 pages, it's a highly accessible read for ages 7-10, perfect for inspiring a child who feels discouraged or is curious about historical figures who changed the world.

-The ideal reader is a 7 to 10-year-old, particularly a Black child, in need of a powerful and accessible role model.
+The ideal reader is a 7 to 10-year-old in need of a powerful and accessible role model.
 It's also perfect for any child feeling daunted by a big dream, facing social or economic challenges, or showing an early interest in business and invention.

-While the book is straightforward, parents should be ready to provide context about the post-Civil War era in America.
-Explaining the systemic racism and limited opportunities for African Americans and women during this period will deepen a child's understanding of the magnitude of Madame Walker's achievements.
+While the book is straightforward, parents may want to discuss the historical context of the post-Civil War era, including the specific challenges faced by Black women in accessing education, employment, and financial resources.
+Understanding these obstacles will highlight the magnitude of Madame Walker's accomplishments.
 The concept of being an orphan may also require a gentle conversation.
 A parent has heard their child say, "That's impossible," or "People like me can't do that."
 The child might be feeling discouraged by a difficult school project or social situation and needs a dose of real-world inspiration about perseverance.

 A younger reader (age 7-8) will likely focus on the inspiring story of a poor woman who became a rich inventor.
 An older reader (age 9-10) can better grasp the complex social dynamics: her entrepreneurship as a form of resistance and empowerment, the importance of creating opportunities for other women, and the impact of her philanthropy.